-In a recent TIME Magazine article, Mary Barra, CEO and Chairwoman of General Motors, said, “I spend a lot of early mornings thinking about executing our plan quickly.”
+In a recent TIME Magazine article, the CEO of an auto manufacturer, said, “I spend a lot of early mornings thinking about executing our plan quickly.”
 An executive at a different company said to me recently, “The real challenge is how we actually implement the change on top of our current work load.”
 These two sentiments convey perfectly the tension that exists in most businesses looking to succeed during this period of intense transformation in global business.

 To address this tension, we need to build the capacity for people and cultures to change more readily and for operations to more swiftly adapt to evolving needs.
 Because there isn’t an industry in which speed, agility and execution excellence are not core to success, equipping an organization with the capacity to repeatedly re-tool ought to be a strategic priority for every company.